 The formation age of the paired brachinite NWA 4882 was calculated by Dunlap et al. (2016) using the short-lived MnCr chronometer.
 An absolute age relative to the D'Orbigny age anchor was determined to be 4.5502 (±0.0008) b.y.
 This is ~14.6 m.y. later than the formation of the type specimen for this group, Brachina, which has a MnCr age of 4.5648 (±0.0005) b.y.
 (Dunlap et al., 2016).
 In addition, their study revealed that the ε54Cr value for this meteorite is similar to that of other brachinites, indicating that they all derive from a common parent body that experienced a long duration of impact-heating.
 In a subsequent study, Dunlap et al. (2017) determined a very ancient AlMg absolute age relative to D'Orbigny of 4.5680 (±0.0005) b.y., possibly reflecting the time of partial melting of the source lithology.

-Information concerning the origin and petrogenesis of the brachinites and the meteorite GRA 06128/9, considered to be a a possible representative of the brachinite parent body feldspathic crust, can be found on the NWA 3151, Reid 013, and Eagles Nest pages.
+Information concerning the origin and petrogenesis of the brachinites and the meteorite GRA 06128/9, considered to be a possible representative of the feldspathic crust of the brachinite parent body, can be found on the NWA 3151, Reid 013, and Eagles Nest pages.
 The specimen of NWA 4969 shown above is a 0.93 g partial slice.
 The photo below shows the partial stone as found.